Skip to content

 How much will it cost to run a heat pump?

 Cost depends on electricity rates, system efficiency, and usage patterns.
 Heat pumps with higher COP or HSPF ratings use significantly less total energy but may cost more to operate due to the difference in energy density.
-Here is an example for a 2,000 square foot home in Colorado across different temperature bands:
+Here is an example for a 2,000 square foot home in Colorado across different temperature bands.

 With most cold climate heat pumps, at temperatures above 50°F, COP often exceeds 4.0, which significantly reduces operating costs.

-How to calculate wattage for a heat pump
+How to calculate wattage

 Will heat pumps increase my bills?